-Best practices - Additional Best practices profiles can be enabled – SAP HANA for VMware, VMware on Nutanix, and Powershell.
+Best practices: Additional Best practices profiles can be enabled – SAP HANA for VMware, VMware on Nutanix, and Powershell.

-Custom Profiles: By enabling Custom Profiles you can create your own profiles for audits, organize all necessary checks in one place, and more.
+Custom Profiles: By enabling Custom Profiles you can create your own profiles for audits and organize all necessary checks in one place.

-The User Profile tab can be used to manage the Local user accounts or to connect Runecast Analyzer to Active Directory.
+The User Management tab can be used to manage the Local users accounts or to connect Runecast Analyzer to Active Directory or LDAP.

 The default local user that has access to the Runecast Analyzer web interface is:

-By default, rcuser is granted with Admin role which cannot be changed.
-Click Edit user in the Actions column to change the default password.
+By default, rcuser is granted with Global Admin role which cannot be changed.
+Click Edit user (cog icon) in the Actions column to change the default password.

 rcuser is the only account which cannot be deleted.